FDA says Pfizer COVID vaccine looks effective for young kids

 Most of the study data was collected in the U.S. during August and September, when the delta variant had become the dominant COVID-19 strain.

-The FDA review found no new or unexpected side effects.
-Those that did occur mostly consisted of sore arms, fever or achiness.
+The FDA review found no new or unexpected side effects, which mostly consisted of sore arms, fever or achiness that teens experience.

 However, FDA scientists noted that the study wasn’t large enough to detect extremely rare side effects, including myocarditis, a type of heart inflammation that occasionally occurs after the second dose.